hwangy/DistributedWireProtocols/design_notebook2.md

 to login or create an account.
 Afterwards, the grpc connection is established, and a disconnect can be detected by checking the channel's status is not `READY`.

+>**Update**
+> Rather than the `CREATE_USER` request being used to signal a connection, we've implemented a
+> separate `HandshakeRequest` which establishes the connection and allows the heartbeat checks
+> to return the correct value.

 To implement redundancy, the primary server (which is the server initialized with offset 0) forwards *state altering* requests it receives to the other servers.
 Non-state altering requests are